Skip to main content

 Challenge 1

-A coalition of individuals and civil society organisations send a letter to the Minister of Foreign Affairs urgently requesting information on Canada’s export approvals of military goods or technology to or destined for Israel and that any permits issued after 7 October 2023 be cancelled.
+A coalition of individuals and civil society organisations sent a letter to the Minister of Foreign Affairs urgently requesting information on Canada’s export approvals of military goods or technology to or destined for Israel and that any permits issued after 7 October 2023 be cancelled.
 The Minister did not respond to the letter.

 Read the full letter here